TinyBlondMan/react-cli/README.md

 cargo run -- project project_name
 ```

+I will probably publish a git repo of the result you have when launching this command.

-By default, will create a new React project with Vite, Typescript, and Yarn.
+By default, it will create a new React project with Vite, Typescript, and Yarn.

 | Short   | Long | Command |
 | ------------- |-------------|-------------|